Strategy

 Let's take a closer look.

-Unlike one-off actions such as internal physical events (end-of-year, Christmas or membership parties, etc.), an internal communication podcast allows information to be disseminated in a way that is ..:
+Unlike one-off actions such as internal physical events (end-of-year, Christmas or members' parties, etc.), an internal communication podcast enables information to be disseminated in a way that :

 The average e-mail is read in 13.4 seconds.
-In other words, it's skimmed!
+In other words, it flies by!

 Conversely, 80% of podcast listeners finish their episode (which can sometimes last an hour).